Looking at marketing your plumbing business?

 Online marketing is almost non-negotiable in today’s business world.
-In terms of potential reach and cost effectiveness it is almost unbeatable.
-In fact, most potential clients nowadays expect you to have an online presence – somewhere they can look you up, confirm your contact details, read about your business and, most importantly, read the reviews left by your customers.
+In terms of potential reach and cost-effectiveness, it is almost unbeatable.
+Most potential clients nowadays expect you to have an online presence – somewhere they can look you up, confirm your contact details, read about your business and, most importantly, read the reviews left by your customers.

 So once you make that leap, you will almost certainly need some help designing a website and making the most of your social media platforms such as Facebook, LinkedIn, Twitter, plus Google, Google Ads and Search Engine Optimisation (SEO).
 They not only need to be set up – but they need to be constantly updated and used to remain relevant and effective.

 If you decide to employ some marketing help, do your research and try to find a marketing firm that specialises in trade-related businesses.
 You can search for these online or ask your accountant for a referral.

 Researching the websites of similar businesses and taking note of the positive and negative features may help influence your website design.

 You have to start with the basics.
 Truck signage, work uniforms, business cards, letterheads and invoices should not only all carry details of your business but say something ABOUT your business.
 You need to think about the message that you want to convey to your existing and customers.
 Do you have a logo?
 What are your corporate colours?
 Does your business name convey the right kind of message?
 Can people easily read your signage and remember your contact details?

 Then there’s the next level of options: direct mail campaigns, advertising signage and advertisements in printed and broadcast media.
 Some of these can be expensive, so it is often best to seek some advice on how best to coordinate your online and offline marketing options to produce the best result.

 Marketing to Referrals